Equity release lending criteria

 1.a - What is the minimum age for equity release?

-The minimum age for equity release is 55, this means that you, or the youngest homeowner if you own your own property jointly must be at least 55 when you apply for a lifetime mortgage.
+The minimum age for equity release is 55.
+This means that you, or the youngest homeowner if you own your property jointly, must be at least 55 when you apply for a lifetime mortgage.

 When equity release providers are deciding how much money they can lend you, they will base their calculations on the age of the youngest applicant.
 This means that if you co-own your property with someone younger than 55 (or 65 for a home reversion plan), you will need to remove their name from the deeds before you can arrange equity release.